×

 What do expats in Cascais appreciate most about the local culture?

 "Kind, helpful and genuinely friendly Portuguese people.
-The beautiful and, mainly, pristine beaches, forests, villages, towns, rivers and ocean," said one expat who made the move to Cascais.
+The beautiful and, mainly, pristine beaches, forests, villages, towns, rivers and ocean," commented one expat who made the move to Cascais.

 What do expats find most challenging?

 "Expats in Cascais may find the language barrier to be the most challenging aspect of the local culture.
 Portuguese is the official language of the country, and many locals may not be able to communicate in English.
 Additionally, the Portuguese culture is very family-oriented, and expats may find it difficult to make friends and build relationships with locals.
 Furthermore, the Portuguese are known for their laid-back attitude, which can be difficult for expats who are used to a more fast-paced lifestyle.
-Finally, the Portuguese are known for their strong sense of pride and patriotism, which can be difficult for expats to understand and appreciate," remarked one expat living in Cascais, Portugal.
+Finally, the Portuguese are known for their strong sense of pride and patriotism, which can be difficult for expats to understand and appreciate," wrote a member in Cascais.

 "Pace of life and government bureaucracy.
 Pace of life is easy to adjust...slow down and enjoy.
-When dealing with government agencies just be prepared for extreme bureaucracy," wrote one member in Cascais.
+When dealing with government agencies just be prepared for extreme bureaucracy," commented one expat who made the move to Cascais.

 Is there a lot of crime in Cascais?